“Spreadsheets are fun for me,” said Kyle Blaney, Salesforce administrator and data analyst at Shad Canada.

 Shad Canada was founded in 1981 and as a client they came to cloudStack with 40 years worth of data that had existed on multiple CRM systems over time.
 Both the history and scale of this move to Salesforce was impressive and even more so was that Kyle had spearheaded the move to Salesforce and largely needed access to the cloudStack team’s expertise and support vs a full-scale data migration.

-“Even though Shad Canada was forced into this experiment of digital transformation by the pandemic it has allowed us to innovate and prioritize this move to Salesforce.
-And I am really proud of what that has allowed us to put together in a short period of time.”
+“If you don’t have all of that on hand and a deep love for spreadsheets, I would strongly recommend having an implementation partner like cloudStack there to support you.
+Even though Shad Canada was forced into this experiment of digital transformation by the pandemic, it has allowed us to innovate and prioritize this move to Salesforce.
+And I’m really proud of what that has allowed us to put together in a short period of time.”